CoIT-WGU/D084-Lab-Resources/Instructions/Labs/11b - Governance and Compliance.md

     - Resource group: the name of a new resource group **az1000102b-RG**

-    - Location: the name of the Azure region which you chose in the first task of this exercise
+    - Region: the name of the Azure region which you chose in the first task of this exercise

     - Vm Size: **Standard_DS1_v2**